-2. Developer’s Guide Introduction
+1. Introducing the Developer’s Guide

+Our Audience

 Task Catalyst is a lightweight, cross-platform application that caters to the modern urban crowd with a busy lifestyle.
-The program is optimized for keyboard-use, and hence provides for many command styles, and uses familiar features like hashtagging for organization.
+The program is optimized for keyboard-use, and hence provides for many command styles and familiar Social Media-inspired features like hashtagging for organization.

+Our Vision

-The design of Task Catalyst is built upon the Natural Bucket, which focuses to make Task Catalyst:
+The design of Task Catalyst is based on the Natural Bucket, which focuses to make Task Catalyst:

 User Friendly and Intuitive